First of all, before I show you how to make portable PVC fishing gear I want to rant about prepper plans that are not as smart as many think.

 - Drill with 1/4-inch bit

-- Insert the ¾ inch MIP PVC plug into one end of the PVC pipe.
+- First, insert the ¾ inch MIP PVC plug into one end of the PVC pipe.

-- Cut a ½-inch-long slit into one side of the cap.
+- Next, cut a ½-inch-long slit into one side of the cap.
 Make the slit twice as wide as the saw blade is thick.

-- Drill a ¼-inch hole through the top of the cap.
+- After that, drill a ¼-inch hole through the top of the cap.

 - Tie the ends of the parachute cord in an overhand knot and thread the other end of the resulting loop through the hole in the cap.